 Dali and Li Jiang

-I remember not that long ago a couple came to my Singapore shop for hill tribe silver ornaments from China.
+I remember not that long ago a couple came to my Singapore shop looking for hill tribe silver ornaments from China.
 They were apparently very sought after in Europe especially in Belgium.
 Over the last 18 years I have bought and sold many similar pieces from the Golden Triangle.

 They range from bracelets, necklaces, torques, earrings, embroideries and clothing of the Hmongs, Akha, Lisu, Lahu along with the long neck Padaung tribe of Burma.
 These people were originally from the province of Yunnan in Southern China.
 Their customs and traditions are parallel to their contemporaries like the Bai, Miao, Moso and the Naxi tribes of Kunming in Yunnan, Southern China.